Enjoy free shipping on all US cane orders! Now shipping worldwide!

 On the 14th of April of 2015, I finalized my 4-year walking plan to regain physical ability from physical disability using my martial arts and Qigong training and started my working walks.
 I walked six painful miles that day.
 It took me six hours to walk those miles and I stopped and rested more then I walked.
 When I came home, I asked myself what I had learned that day.
 Then I took inventory and cried.

 I couldn't write with my right hand due to the scare tissue in my right index finger.
 I couldn't write with my left hand due to the ulnar nerve damage in my left arm.
 I had such profound nerve pain from my damaged sciatic and ulnar nerves that I couldn't sit for more than five minutes or pull my arm inward towards my side without pain radiating down my arm.
 My left leg was an inch longer than my right leg.
 My left hip, left leg and left foot were rotated outward away from the mid-line of my body.
 When I took a step, my left leg was so twisted that my left heel kept hitting the instep of my right foot.
+This was from the secondary disability caused from the way my crutches, leg brace, walker and canes had forced my body to be misaligned and moved.
 I had trouble turning my head due to the damage in my cervical spine from the accident and the three and a half months that I used crutches.

 After I took inventory of my body, I started creating a motion map and a series of walking and standing exercises that would align my movement through the mid-line of my body as I walked.
 Martial arts, like the study of dance, is the memorization of movement patterns.
 I started my Motion Map by mapping the motion points in a body that was in postural alignment using a skeletal diagram.
 Then I mapped my own broken twisted body on a skeletal diagram.
 Next, I overlaid my map on top of the map of a body that was in postural alignment.
 I did that to give myself a starting point and point of reference to work from.